 Upload individual records or entire patient histories at once.
 Each document is processed independently through the pipeline.

-Before extraction begins, each document is parsed and every page is intelligently classified.
-This pre-screening step identifies which pages contain clinical data and what type — so only relevant content reaches the extraction models.
+Before extraction begins, the document is read end-to-end and every page is classified by what it contains.
+This pre-screening identifies which pages hold clinical data and what type — so only relevant content reaches the extraction models.

-Advanced OCR and visual language models extract text, tables, and images from each page — even handling scanned documents, handwritten notes, and complex table layouts.
+Advanced OCR and visual language models read text, tables, and images on every page — even scanned documents, handwritten notes, and complex table layouts.

-Each page is classified by data type — biomarker results, clinical findings, genetic data, or non-medical content.
+Each page is sorted by data type — biomarker results, clinical findings, genetic data, or non-medical content.
 Pages without clinical relevance are filtered out early.

-Pages with visual content (charts, scanned tables) are routed to specialised vision models, while text-heavy pages use faster text models — optimising both accuracy and speed.
+Pages with visual content (charts, scanned tables) are sent to specialised vision models, while text-heavy pages use faster text models — optimising both accuracy and speed.

 Four specialised AI processors run in parallel — each trained to extract a specific category of clinical data with high precision.
 Every data point is attributed to its source page and validated against clinical standards.